-- Confirm equipment delivery; a member of your care team will make arrangements. - Most patients going home will begin therapy at an outpatient PT facility. - If Home Health services are needed, a member of your care team will make arrangements for you.
+- Confirm equipment delivery; a member of your care team will make arrangements. - If Home Health services are needed, a member of your care team will make arrangements for you.

 Going to a Nursing Home

 - Someone needs to drive you or you can ask a member of your care team to arrange for transportation.
 You may incur a fee from the transportation company if not covered by insurance. - Transfer papers will be completed by nursing staff. - Your doctor or a doctor from the nursing home or rehab center will care for you in consultation with your surgeon. - Nursing home or rehab center stays must be approved by your insurance company.
 In order to transfer to one of these settings, you must meet admission criteria established by the facility.